nikfrank/checkers/README.md

   }
 ```

+note that I've renamed `selected` to `selectedPiece` in order to differentiate it from `selectedMove` which describes if or if not a square can be moved to.

 great, now we can repeatedly move our pieces around.

-This still isnt' a game though, as only one player can move and there's no way to win!
+This still isn't a game though, as only one player can move and there's no way to win!